Williams FW07: 1981

 This time it was Reutemann who challenged Piquet for the championship, narrowly missing out in the final race, but Williams took home the constructors' championship after four more wins.
 The FW07C was the second fastest car of 1981, behind the Renault RE30, but the Williams was more reliable.

 Alan Jones lost two potential victories at Monaco and Hockenheim when fuel pressure "hunting" caused the Cosworth DFV to misfire badly, costing the Australian not just wins but also possibly the 1981 World Drivers Championship.
 The misfiring which afflicted Jones was caused by the high G forces and acceleration generated by the venturi derived ground effects which caused the fuel in the tank to slosh about so violently that the fuel pump was unable to provide the fuel lines with adequate supply.
 Carlos Reuetemann also had a similar problem in the French Grand Prix in 1981 when he was in a strong position to finish in the points, and this misfire might also have cost Williams the 1981 Drivers Championship as well.

 1982

 After Jones retired, Williams took on Keke Rosberg in 1982.
 His mercurial driving seemed to suit the FW07, which although it was now three years old, was still competitive.
 After 15 wins, 300 points, one drivers' and two constructors' titles the FW07 was replaced by the similarly engineered FW08 from early 1982.

+Historic racing

+The Williams FW07 and its variants have been regular fixtures in historic racing.
+The FW07C won the FIA Masters Historic Formula One Championship in 2016, 2018 and 2021, while the FW07B won the championship in 2017.

+Longhorn LR02

+Rights to the FW07's design were acquired by Bobby Hillin, owner of the IndyCar team Longhorn Racing.
+Longhorn Racing built a Williams FW07 copy named Longhorn LR02, with minor adjustments to comply with CART and Indianapolis 500 rules.
+The car ran in 1981 with Al Unser at the wheel.
+It achieved a best result of 2nd at the 1981 CART Mexico round.
+It started the 1981 Indianapolis 500 on the third row in 9th, but finished only 17th.

+The car was later sold and turned into a Can-Am car in 1985, with the addition of a 5.0L Chevrolet engine and extensive bodywork, then sold again and raced in SCCA.